morkohl/project_zomboid_savescum/README.md

 ---

-Excellent finishing touch — a proper README should show both **how to save** *and* **how to unsave your mistakes.**

-Here’s a small, self-contained section you can append to the bottom of your existing README:

----

 ## 🔁 Restoring a Backup

 Need to undo an unfortunate zombie encounter?
 No problem — backups are just normal folders.